h2o64/flow_mcmc/README.md

 # Flow MCMC

-This is the official repository for the preprint "On Sampling with Approximate Transport Maps" (TODO : Arxiv link) in PyTorch.
+This is the official repository for the preprint "On Sampling with Approximate Transport Maps" ([Arxiv](https://arxiv.org/abs/2302.04763)) in PyTorch.

 ## Installation